wp-plugins/ose-firewall/readme.txt

 8. Google 2-step authentication activation in Centrora Control Panel

 == Changelog ==

+= 3.1.0 =
+* Enhancement: Enhance dashboard layout
+* Enhancement: Removed unnecessary database connections
+* Added: About page to show all short links to the pages in the plugin
+* Enhancement: Change the remote login function to fit Centrora Panel 1.0.7

 = 3.0.7 =
 * Enhancement: Use the default Wordpress Contact email address in the ban page instead of the default value created in the Centrora SQL file
 * Removed: removed the duplicated createTable.sql file in the data folder